Rt. Rev. Archimandrite John Mangels (Pastor)

 V. Rev. Archpriest Thomas Begley (Retired)

 V. Rev. Fr.
-Thomas Begley is priest/pastor of St. George Antiochian Orthodox Church in West St. Paul , MN and Dean of the Midwest Deanery of the Diocese of Toledo, of the Antiochian Orthodox Archdiocese.
-He is a graduate of Hope College in Holland , MI , (BA 1974) and Oral Roberts Seminary, (MDiv.
+Thomas Begley is the retired pastor of St. George Antiochian Orthodox Church in West St. Paul , MN a He is a graduate of Hope College in Holland , MI , (BA 1974) and Oral Roberts Seminary, (MDiv.
 1980).
 He attended St. Vladimir’s Orthodox Seminary, Crestwood , NY (1983-84).
 Fr.
 Thomas served at St. Thomas Orthodox Church in Sioux City, IA from June of 1984 through July 2006.
 Fr.
-Thomas has been the pastor of St. George Orthodox Church since August 2006 until his retirement 2018.
+Thomas was the pastor of St. George Orthodox Church from August 2006 until his retirement 2018.